microsoft/zero-shot-scfoundation/README.md

 ## Any questions?

 If you have any questions, or find any issues with the code, please open an issue in this repository.
+You can find more information on how to file an issue in [here](/SUPPORT.md).
 We also welcome any contributions to the code - be sure to checkout the **Contributing** section below.

 ## Contributing